CiscoAandI/ThousandEyesSDK/README.md

 # Thousand Eyes SDK

-Note: This SDK is in alpha and is supported at best-effort.
+Note: This SDK is beta and is supported at best-effort.
 Please raise issues as you find them.
 Pull requests are more than welcome.

 A Thousand Eyes Python SDK for the Thousand Eyes Monitoring Service API